The Royal Edinburgh Military Tattoo is Scotland's biggest, best-selling outdoor spectacle.

 Facilities for the disabled

 Its ancient, historic setting, on the Esplanade (the Tattoo venue) of Edinburgh Castle is matchless.
-Located high above the skyline of the oldest and most popular part of the City, perched on an extinct volcano some 135 metres above sea level, it may present access difficulties for some.
-Particularly, the elderly, people with disabilities or of limited mobility, those with heart or respiratory problems and vertigo sufferers.
+Located high above the skyline of the oldest and most popular part of the City, perched on an extinct volcano some 135 metres above sea level.
+The unique setting of the Tattoo may present access difficulties for some, particularly the elderly, people with disabilities and individuals with limited mobility.
+Those with known heart conditions (Angina, Previous MI, LVF, etc.), respiratory conditions (COPD, Asthma, etc.) and vertigo sufferers may also be affected when trying to access the Esplanade.

-Castlehill, the old-cobbled approach to the Esplanade, is a short walk of some 80 metres, though on a steep incline which, consequently, may prove difficult for some.
-In addition, there is on average, a further 60 metres followed by a dozen or so steps to be negotiated to reach the front rows of all the spectator stands in the arena where generally the seating is quite steeply tiered.
+Castlehill, the old-cobbled approach to the Esplanade, is a steep inclined walk of some 100 metres which, consequently, may prove difficult for some.
+In addition, there is on average a further 100 metres climb up the gentler slope of the Esplanade, followed by a dozen or so steps to be negotiated to reach the front rows of all the spectator stands in the arena.
+The rest of the seating in the amphitheatre is accessed by more steps which are quite steeply tiered.

 People with disabilities are welcome and facilities exist for the siting of wheelchairs at all performances.
 Our licensing requirements are such that wheelchair patrons may NOT be admitted to the arena unless accompanied by an able bodied attendant BUT in this connection an admission ticket will be provided free of charge.
 Facilities also exist for disabled patrons who are not confined to a wheelchair but who have limited mobility.
 Please contact the Box Office for further details.
 Disabled toilet facilities are available on the Esplanade.